Living with epilepsy

 Ask your child's teacher to keep a record of seizures happening during class.

-Make sure your child takes their medicine every day
+Should I make sure my child takes their epilepsy medicine regularly?

 Making sure your child takes their medicine every day will give them the best opportunity to become seizure free.
 It is a good idea to use a weekly medicine box as this makes it really easy to tell if you have missed a dose by mistake.
 You can set smartphone alarms to remind you and your child to take their medicine.